MihaiGaidau/lab5-PPE/README.md

 * Screen: https://github.com/corincic161/lab5-PPE/blob/master/31144179_1006710209477182_526716226332786688_n.png

 ## App Functionality:
-This is a game in which you control the paddle and you goal is to destroy all bricks.
-If you let the ball fall outside your paddle - you lose the game.
+The main idea of our game is typically "Arcanoid".
+This is a simple game where you have only a ball, a paddle and briks (which you have to destroy).
+* How to play:
+ Controls: Use left/right arrow buttons to control your paddle, to through your ball use space button.
+ Rules: Destroy all blocks and don’t forget to beat back your ball with paddle.

 ## Tasks:
 ### Gaidău Mihai Task: